phamvanhung2e123/switch_point/README.md

 But there's one exception: ActiveRecord::Base.

 If `:writable` key is omitted (e.g., Nanika1 model in spec/models), it uses `ActiveRecord::Base.connection` as writable one.
-When `ActiveRecord::Base.connection` is requested to execute destructive query, all readonly connections managed by a proxy which uses `ActiveRecord::Base.connection` as a writable connection clear query cache.
+When `ActiveRecord::Base.connection` is requested to execute destructive query, all slave connections managed by a proxy which uses `ActiveRecord::Base.connection` as a writable connection clear query cache.

 ## Contributing